Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 **Date:** 04/17/2018

-**Abstract:** This document is meant to organize all contributions and enhancements made to the MediaWiki Accessibility HFOSS project.
-Bellow, you will find a list of issues and defects that our team worked on throughout the Spring 18’ semester in CS4260 – Software Engineering Practices.
-For each issue, there is listed a description with a link to the issue on the MediaWiki Accessibility work board – Phabricator, a link to the patch submission review site (Gerrit) where a maintainer reviews, resubmissions, continuous integration test results and merges can be viewed.
-Code differences between patch versions or the main trunk can be viewed from the Gerrit web interface as well.
-If a patch submission was accepted and merged, then a link to the commit history for the MediaWiki trunk will also be provided.
-Contributing to this open source software project was part of our senior capstone project at Metropolitan State University of Denver.
+**Abstract:** The following document is a summary of the improvements we (Blue Wall Group) have made to the MediaWiki free open source software project.
+Our improvements addressed accessibility concerns existing within the MediaWiki core and its extensions.
+Three of our contributions have been integrated into the current version of the MediaWiki software.
+Furthermore, we have contributed four additional changes that are awaiting acceptance from project reviewers.
+These contributions were part of our senior capstone project during the Spring 2018 semester at Metropolitan State University of Denver.

 **Contents:**
 - [Issue T161612 - Buttons in MMV are not really buttons and are thus not semantic](#issue-t161612---buttons-in-mmv-are-not-really-buttons-and-are-thus-not-semantic)